Plenary and Featured Speakers

 Tyler J. VanderWeele, Ph.D., is the John L. Loeb and Frances Lehman Loeb Professor of Epidemiology in the Departments of Epidemiology and Biostatistics at the Harvard T.H.
 Chan School of Public Health, Director of the Human Flourishing Program and Co-Director of the Initiative on Health, Religion and Spirituality at Harvard University, and 2019-2020 George Eastman Visiting Professor at the University of Oxford.
 He holds degrees from the University of Oxford, University of Pennsylvania, and Harvard University in mathematics, philosophy, theology, finance and applied economics, and biostatistics.
 His research concerns methodology for distinguishing between association and causation in observational studies, and the use of statistical and counterfactual ideas to formalize and advance epidemiologic theory and methods.
 His empirical research spans psychiatric, perinatal, and social epidemiology; the science of happiness and flourishing; and the study of religion and health, including both religion and population health and the role of religion and spirituality in end-of-life care.
 He has published over three hundred papers in peer-reviewed journals, and is author is author of the books Explanation in Causal Inference (2015), Modern Epidemiology (2021), and Measuring Well-Being (2021); and he also writes a monthly blog posting on topics related to human flourishing for Psychology Today.

 Paul Wadell is professor emeritus of theology and religious studies at St. Norbert College.
-A leading voice on the topic of friendship and the Christian moral life, he is the author of Becoming Friends: Worship, Justice, and the Practice of Christian Friendship (Brazos Press, 2002); The Moral of the Story: Learning from Literature about Human and Divine Love (Crossroad, 2003); Happiness and the Christian Moral Life: An Introduction to Christian Ethics (Roswman & Littlefield, 2007); and (with Charles R. Pinches) Living Vocationally—The Journey of the Called Life (Cascade, 2021).
+A leading voice on the topic of friendship and the Christian moral life, he is the author of numerous books exploring these topics, including Becoming Friends: Worship, Justice, and the Practice of Christian Friendship (Brazos Press, 2002); The Moral of the Story: Learning from Literature about Human and Divine Love (Crossroad, 2003); Happiness and the Christian Moral Life: An Introduction to Christian Ethics (Rowman & Littlefield, 2007); and (with Charles R. Pinches) Living Vocationally—The Journey of the Called Life (Cascade, 2021).
 From 2010 to 2020, he was a member of the advisory council for the Network for Vocation in Undergraduate Education (NetVUE).